X-15 Flight 3-65-97

 X-15 Flight 3-65-97, also known as X-15 Flight 191 (being the 191st free flight of the X-15), was a sub-orbital spaceflight of the North American X-15 experimental spaceplane, carrying seven experiments to a peak altitude of 266,000 ft, above NASA's definition of the start of space at 50 mi but below the Kármán line definition at 100 km.
-The flight, on November 15, 1967, ended when the aircraft broke apart minutes after launch due to technical difficulties, killing the pilot Michael J. Adams and destroying the aircraft.
+The flight, on November 15, 1967, ended when the aircraft broke apart during its descent due to technical difficulties, killing the pilot Michael J. Adams and destroying the aircraft.